IIIristraM/sagun/README.md

 class MyService extends Service {
     // each service have to override "toString" with custom string.
-    // it is used for actions and operations generation
+    // it is used for actions and operations generation.
-    // it should be defined as class method NOT AS PROPERTY toString() {
+    // it should be defined as class method NOT AS PROPERTY. toString() {
         return 'MyService';
     }